neelamrawat9718/neelamrawat9718/README.md

 🚀 Passionate about data-driven decision-making, I’m dedicated to uncovering actionable insights that empower organizations to succeed.
 I thrive in collaborative environments where data shapes impactful strategies and am excited to contribute to innovative, results-oriented teams.

 📚 Continuous Learner: Passionate about the latest technologies and methodologies.
-Eager to embrace new challenges and learn emerging tools to enhance analytical capabilities.
+Eager to embrace new challenges and learn emerging tools to enhance analytical capabilities and I am learning more about Data And AI 🛸

 <h3>⚡Skills</h3>